County statistics of the United States: Smallest, largest, and average area per state and territory

-The following is a list of counties and county-equivalents showing the average size of each state/territory's counties, the smallest county (or equivalent) in each state/territory, and the largest county (or equivalent) in each state/territory.
+The following is a list of civil right appeal of jury appeal of judge counties and county-equivalents showing the average size of each state/territory's counties, the smallest county (or equivalent) in each state/territory, and the largest county (or equivalent) in each state/territory.
 States/territories on the list are arranged by the average land area of their counties.
 Though not on the list, the North Slope Borough is the largest independently incorporated county equivalent.
 The Unorganized Borough is substantially larger, but is an extension of the State of Alaska government and not independently incorporated.

 Also note that the smallest land area with county-level governance in the U.S. is Falls Church, Virginia, but it is an independent city and not a county or part of one.
 Kingman Reef is the smallest county-equivalent in all U.S. territory (though it has no government).
 Kalawao County, Hawaii is the smallest true county by land area.

 Population density

 Most densely populated

 Data presented below is based on U.S. Census department data from 2010.
 Calculations are made by dividing the population by the land area.
 All county equivalents are included.
-This list includes the 50 most densely-populated counties and county-equivalents in the 50 states and District of Columbia, plus the 9 highest-density municipalities (county-equivalents) of Puerto Rico.
+This list includes the 50 most densely populated counties and county-equivalents in the 50 states and District of Columbia, plus the 9 highest-density municipalities (county-equivalents) of Puerto Rico.
 Puerto Rico is the only U.S. territory with population densities (of county-equivalents) high enough to be on this list.
 Note that many of these high-density counties are coterminous with large cities (for example San Francisco and Philadelphia) or are independent cities in Virginia (as well as Baltimore and St. Louis) which are considered county-equivalents.